Contributing

 # Verify the parser works end-to-endts-pack download mylangts-pack parse example.mylang --language mylang4.
 Add test fixtures

 Section titled “4.
-Add test fixtures”Add at least one fixture under fixtures/ (the e2e suite consumes them) and a runnable snippet under docs/snippets/<lang>/:
+Add test fixtures”Add at least one fixture under fixtures/.
+Fixtures are the single source for both the e2e

 Section titled “5.
 Open a pull request”- Title: